-- Remove and add them directly to the bowl of water.
-Immerse them fully pushing down with your fingers.
-Within 1 to 2 minutes, remove them from water and squeeze off the water gently.
-Add them to the buttermilk.
+- Remove and add them directly to the bowl of buttermilk.
+Immerse them fully by pushing down with your fingers.

 - Once they soak up the buttermilk and soften in about 2 to 3 mins.
 Remove them one by one and gently squeeze to remove excess buttermilk.

 - Drop them in the seasoned perugu/ yogurt.
 Gently stir the yogurt to coat them.
 They will be delicate so handle them carefully.

 - Cover and rest for a couple of hours in the refrigerator until they become soft.
 Avoid leaving this in hot place as the yogurt will turn sour.
 You can keep it in the refrigerator.

 - Garnish with coriander leaves and khara boondi.